Dakraid/MultiModelProxy/README.md

+# Notice

+This project is in early development, the Docker files are not working as of now and a lot is still missing.
+Not sure how much broke after the cleanup for upload.

 # MultiModelProxy

 An OAI-compatible proxy server that facilitates fast Chain of Thought generation thought prompting by using a smaller model to do the CoT inference before handing it to the (larger) main model.